Emigre/dotfiles/README.md

 # Dotfiles

-1. Install [homebrew](https://brew.sh/) and then git, Ansible, Firefox and Caffeine with it: `brew cask install git ansible firefox caffeine`.
+1. Install [homebrew](https://brew.sh/) and then git, Ansible and Firefox with it: `brew cask install git ansible firefox`.
 In Firefox, install and log in to the LastPass and Raindrop extensions

 2. [Configure access to GitHub](docs/GITHUB.md), clone the dotfiles repo `git clone git@github.com:Emigre/dotfiles.git $HOME/dotfiles`